Why Billboards Still Work

 Outdoor advertising clearly works for other brands.
 If they do something right, take that idea and use it for a quick shortcut to successful advertising.

 Instacart’s former expansion manager wrote in Adweek about his frustrations with the declining effectiveness of online ads.
-To remedy the problem, he took inspiration from billboards and subway posters.
+To remedy the problem, he took inspiration from billboards and subway posters – even from cheap hotels in Amsterdam near the airport.
 Even though he struggled to measure the effectiveness of his new collateral, the increase in subscribers (with no other campaigns running) spoke for itself.

 Refashion any borrowed content to reflect your brand positioning.
 Keep the values and voice consistent while infusing new style to maximize the impact of the outdoor content.